-He landed his first main TV presenting role on BBC2’s The Ozone in 1999, after acting as a regular host on iconic BBC1 show Top of the Pops in 1998.1999/2000 also saw Jamie play himself in two series of the mock-interview show Rock Profile for UK Play, with Matt Lucas and David Walliams.
-This also led him to appear alongside the pair in an episode of the BBC1 series Little Britain.
+He landed his first main ‘TV’ presenting role on BBC Two’s The Ozone in 1999, after acting as a regular host on iconic BBC One show Top of the Pops in 1998.1999/2000 also saw Jamie play himself in two series of the mock-interview show Rock Profile for UK Play, with Matt Lucas and David Walliams.
+This also led him to appear alongside the pair in an episode of the BBC One series Little Britain.

-After being invited to launch a weekly two hour radio show on Radio 1 in 2000, Jamie’s radio presence developed further as he undertook his first regular sports show for BBC Radio Five Live.
-Simultaneously, Jamie continued to add to his huge portfolio of TV work with Channel 4’s ratings winner 100 Greatest Kids Shows, as well as hosting Natural Born Losers and the holiday show You Call The Shots, both for BBC1.
+After being invited to launch a weekly two hour radio show on Radio 1 in 2000, Jamie’s radio presence developed further as he undertook his first regular sports show for BBC Radio 5 Live.
+Simultaneously, Jamie continued to add to his huge portfolio of ‘TV’ work with Channel 4’s ratings winner 100 Greatest Kids Shows, as well as hosting Natural Born Losers and the holiday show You Call The Shots, both for BBC One.